ac005sheekar/ac005sheekar/README.md

-- 👋  I’m Sheekar Banerjee.
+- 👋  Hi there, I’m Sheekar Banerjee.
 - I am a Senior Software Engineer of Artificial Intelligence and Machine Learning (AI & ML).

 - Since 2020, I have worked with various Multi-National Companies (MNC) based in United Kingdom, United States and Croatia.